 Distance: 5 miles

 Highest Elevation Crossed: 2,911 m // Camp Elevation: 2,866 m

-Today explore the ruins of Choquequirao with our guide.
-Keep your eye open for the Andean Condor, often seen here.
+Today explore the ruins of Choquequirao with your guide.
+Keep your eye open for the Andean condor, often seen here.
 Spend the whole day here and descend to camp at Marampampa this evening.